fengyu05/bot-chan/README.md

 Then go to `OAuth Tokens for Your Workspace` section click install to your workspace.
 Now, you will get a token please save it.

+## Enable send

+Go to `App Home => Show Tabs` check the following.
+`Allow users to send Slash commands and messages from the messages tab`

 ## Enable socket mode
 Go to Socket Mode section, click enable socket mode.